thevermeer/pg_ts_semantic_headline/problems/efficient_headlines.md

 ```
 Great!
 In 2 steps of precomputing, we have reduced our time to compute by half.
 Let's keep going!

+### 3. Use PGSQL's full-text tools to reduce compute load on TSVectors
-3) Unpacking the tsvector of a 16,000+ word document, and the subsequent joining of that to the TSVector of the search query is a significant in-memory table operation; its computation and then aggregation accounts for roughly 3/4th (9 seconds) of the overall cost.
+Unpacking the tsvector of a 16,000+ word document, and the subsequent joining of that to the TSVector of the search query is a significant in-memory table operation; its computation and then aggregation accounts for roughly 3/4th (9 seconds) of the overall cost.
 Let's find a way of reducing that:

 After some reading of PGSQL full-text manipulation functions, we find two of interest:
 a) `setweight(TSVECTOR, TEXT, TEXT[])` - the 3-arity form of this function allows one to add weight strings to a list of the lexemes provided as an array of text in the third argument.
 If we therefore invoke setweight on the haystack TSV, passing in the array of lexemes in our needle, we 'weight' the relevant query lexemes in the haystack: